richardschwabe/JSFinder2/README.md

 # Todo

-[] create a subfolder for each domain
+[x] create a subfolder for each domain
 [] add option to load urls from file
 [] support flag that url is a js file
+[] crawl subdomains for more js files
 [] threading ?
 [] json output file ?